Undergraduate minor: theatre arts

-Focus on acting technique for musical theatre; within the framework of song, this course will teach students to work truthfully with a partner, find the action of the piece, mine a piece of music for acting clues from the composer, and connect authentically while being larger than life.
-Prerequisites: THTR:1140 or THTR:2140 or THTR:3521 or THTR:3130.
+Students focus on acting technique for musical theatre; within the framework of song, students learn to work truthfully with a partner, find the action of the piece, mine a piece of music for acting clues from the composer, and connect authentically while being larger than life.
+Prerequisites: THTR:1140 or THTR:2140.
 Requirements: any one of the courses listed as prerequisites, or one semester of applied lessons in vocal performance.

 THTR:2200 Elements of Design3 s.h.